 But there was backsliding in the 80s.
 For example, hardcore punk was among the most testosterone-driven bro-rock ever.
 Women were pushed to the back if not excluded entirely.
 And when grunge came along in the early 90s, it, too, was very dude-heavy.

 Even though parts of the grunge world were totally down with feminist causes and ideals–think Kurt Cobain and the guys in Pearl Jam, who were pretty woke and sympathetic–the scene was still very much a boy’s club.

-This time, though, a group of women were determined to carve out their own space with music that was about them and for them.
+This time, though, a group of women was determined to carve out their own space with music that was about them and for them.
 It spoke to issues that they cared about.
 And it was music that could rock just as hard and be just as abrasive as what the guys were doing.
-Sometimes even mores.
+Sometimes even more.

 They became known as riot grrrls.
 This is their story.

 Songs heard on this show:

 - 7 Year Bitch, Dead Men Don’t Rape

 - Fifth Column, Where Are They Now?

 - Mecca Normal, Who Told You So